Johanklemantan/DSW-Danthon-2021/README.md

 #### Make sure to download the dataset <a href='https://www.kaggle.com/c/danthon2021/data'>here</a> before running my code.
 The dataset is too big to be uploaded here.

-__This model is able to predict with f1 score of 65,21 % and ranked top 32% of the total contestants.__
+__This model is able to predict the jammed correctly with f1 score of 65,21 % and ranked top 32% of the total contestants.__

 ### This dataset consist of 4 files.
 - Train (70k++ rows)